antonieell/WebDevelopmentReact/week1/week1.md

 ## List and Keys

 -   Lists are handled similar to JavaScript
--   Keys should ve given to elements inside the array
+-   Keys should be given to elements inside the array
     -   Help identify which item have changed, are added or removed

-> For eache of items it is important specify the keys for each element inside an array, the reason to specify a key in react, is that whe there are changes to the number of items in the list, maybe a new item is added into the list or an items is removed from the list, any such change to the data may cause re-rendering of the list items.
-These keys are used by reacto identify wich item have been remove.
+> For each of items it is important specify the keys for each element inside an array, the reason to specify a key in react, is that where there are changes to the number of items in the list, maybe a new item is added into the list or an items is removed from the list, any such change to the data may cause re-rendering of the list items.
+These keys are used by react identify each item have been remove.

-**React only modifes thoes parts of the gum tree that need to updated**
+**React only modifies those parts of the gum tree that need to updated**

 ### Example